xrucka/kodi-gpio-pseudodpms/README.md

 ## Configuration
 The addon offers following configuration options:
-* Toggle duration - how long to keep logical 1 on the switch pin.
 * Use sense for toggle control - whether to read current monitor state and toggle only if needed.
+* Export logical pins (if you'r kodi does not have permission to write to gpio sysfs subsystem, you'll need to export the pins manually).
 * Sense pin logical ID.
 * Toggle pin logical ID.

+Furthermore, the addon offers 2 modes of operation - simulating either button, or switch.
+For button mode operation (default, should cover usual usage), set:

+* Toggle duration - how long to keep logical 1 on the switch pin.
+* Toggle operation - Pulse (button)

+If your display requires holding logical 1 to keep it open (and possibly does not provide sense signal), you can use the Hold mode:

+* Toggle operation - Hold (switch) ; which will keep logical 1 on the control signal as long as the display should be kept on and sets the line to 0 for shutdown.
+* You might further want to piggiback the sense signal to the control one.
+You can achieve that when both pin logical ID's match.